Rawadolu

 Rawadolu is a village development committee in Okhaldhunga District in the Sagarmatha Zone of mid-eastern Nepal.
+Rawadolu is a name made up of two words, Rawa and Dolu.
+In the Koinch Sunuwar language, Rawa means the ancestral home of the Rawachs, while Dolu means a large stone that catches the sun on a hill.
 At the time of the 1991 Nepal census it had a population of 1637 living in 429 individual households.